Bg

 For some pregnant people, GERD can be a sign of preeclampsia.
 If your symptoms are combined with headache, pain below the ribs, nausea, vomiting, feeling very sick, or sudden swelling of the face, hands, or feet, it’s recommended that you contact your doctor right away.

 If your restless legs are keeping you awake at night it’s advisable to speak with your healthcare provider.
 Your doctor can determine if adding iron-rich food or an iron supplement would be beneficial in relieving your symptoms.
 Sometimes, acupuncture and other relaxation techniques may be prescribed.
-Knowing how to use a pregnancy pillow can help, too.
+Knowing can help, too.

 It’s difficult for anyone, let alone a pregnant person, to go from the hustle and bustle of the day straight to sleep.
 Create a bedtime routine that prepares your body for sleep.
 Take a warm, but not hot, bath to help with symptoms of RLS before bedtime.
 Dim the lights and turn off the screens.